AndrewCur/awesomeproject/README.md

 # awesomeproject

 This is a sample awesome project.
-Need to test if pw is needed for every push.
+Testing for git pull on the VPS